 Early dismissal will be granted under certain conditions for medical appointments.
-When requesting an early dismissal, a written request must be presented to the office at least one (1) day in advance of the requested day.
-If a request is not presented at least one (1) day in advance the parent/guardian will be required to come to the school and sign the student out.
-Parents must report to the office before picking up a student.
-Students are responsible for all work missed due to an early dismissal.
+When requesting an early dismissal, a written request must be presented to the office at least one (1) day in advance of the

 At the scheduled early dismissal time, the student must report to the main office.
 Students must exit the building at the front entrance by the main office.
 The school asks that parents pick up the student at this entrance only.
 All students, regardless of age or where they have chosen to park their vehicle, must adhere to this policy unless there is a compelling reason for a modification as determined by the principal or his designee.